rsdoiel/archivesspace-api-workshop/archivesspace-dev/INSTALL.md

 5. SSH into vagrant instance
    - `vagrant ssh`
 6. Change to the sync directory and run the final-installation-step.sh
-   - `cd $HOME/sync && bash setup/final-installation-step.sh`
+   - `cd /vagrant && bash setup/final-installation-step.sh`
-7. Wait for AS to startup and point your browser at http://localhost:8080 to confirm
+7. Wait for ArchivesSpace to startup and point your browser at http://localhost:8080 to confirm

 ### Example local setup